Support

 - From an NFC tag: tap the tag against the back of your phone with MSafe open

 What's the difference between MSafe and MSafe Pro?
+(Android)

-The free version stores up to 25 credentials.
-The pro version removes the cap.
+On Android, the free version stores up to 10 credentials and the pro version removes the cap.
 That is the only difference.
-Both versions ship with the same encryption, the same backup options, the same autofill, the same privacy guarantees, no ads, and no trial nags.
+Both ship with the same encryption, backup options, autofill, and privacy guarantees, no ads, and no trial nags.
+Pro is a one-time Google Play purchase - no subscription.

 How do I migrate from free to pro without losing my vault?